pavelvasev/qmlweb.components/readme.md

 ## Adding new controls

 1. Go to directory `src` and add some control.
+2. Put reference to it in qmldir file.
-2. Create a test case of that control in src/test/Index.qml.
+3. Create a test case of that control in src/test/Index.qml.

 When choosing what to create at step 1, please note that QmlWeb [already has some](qmlweb_have.md) built-in implementations of some controls

+## TODO

+* RowLayout,ColumnLayout,GridLayout (with Layout attached properties)
+* ScrollView (seems to be simple as css.overflow), SplitView
+* Dialogs (at least Dialog class)
+* ColorPicker (brand new control, maybe using ColorDialog).

+Next todo things probably should be done exclusively in QmlWeb:
+* Component
+* Connections